 - Service availability in your locality

-For a production shop/factory, every day where you don't get to run your CNC is a loss where you're paying interest for nothing.
+For a production shop/factory, every day where you don't get to run your CNC is a loss, and you're paying interest for nothing.

 For this, you need excellent service for the machine at your location.
 When you buy from a Chinese CNC manufacturer, there is always the risk of not getting the service support you need.

-If you want your spindle RPM to be 20,000 instead of 15,000, that will take the costs upwards by a lot.
+If you want your spindle RPM to be 20,000 instead of 15,000, that will take the costs upwards by quite a lot.

 What you need to do is to really understand your shop requirements, not just current requirements but what job you might need to do in the future.

-These are the good brands I know of from my experience with CNC's:
+These are the good brands I know of from my experience with CNCs:

 - DMG Mori

-As you probably noticed, most of the good CNC's in this category are made in Japan or Germany.
+As you probably noticed, most of the good CNCs in this category are made in Japan or Germany.